Karen Heck

-Karen Heck (born 1952) is an American community activist, women's rights activist, non-profit administrator, and politician.
-She was Mayor of Waterville, Maine from 2012 to 2014.
+Karen Heck (born 1952) is an American community activist, women's rights activist, nonprofit administrator, and politician.
+She was mayor of Waterville, Maine from 2012 to 2014.
 She was inducted into the Maine Women's Hall of Fame in 2008.

 Early life and education

 Karen Heck was born in New York to Carroll Gustav Heck, a Bethlehem Steel engineer, and his wife June Platz Heck.
 She has two sisters.

 She earned a B.A. in government from Colby College in 1974 and an M.S. in human development from the University of Maine in 1979.

 Career

 In the 1980s Heck worked for the Kennebec Valley Community Action Program in the areas of family planning, reproductive rights, and universal health care.
 In 2000 she co-founded, together with Lyn Mikel Brown and Lynn Cole, the Hardy Girls Healthy Women research organization.
 She currently works for The Avalon Group in Waterville, a business and management consulting firm in the area of women's and girls' health, and is a senior program officer for The Bingham Program in Augusta, a philanthropic organization that funds health and medical programs in the state.